clarissalittler/lfml-brainstorms/curriculumoutline.md

 ### Randomness for generation
 ## Demos
 ### Text generation
+ This is the simplest, most straightforward, use of markov processes.
+What would be interesting is to experiment, I think, with messier kinds of splits of tokens for artistic reasons.
+For example, normally you would rip out whitespace but I think instead keeping linebreaks and punctuation as their own tokens will create some chaos.

+ The library should also have variable context windows to show how the idea can adapt to a very limited sort of state which is still very different than a *real* context like what modern transformers have.
+Markov processes with a window as state is, basically, a connecting point to the idea of RNNs
 ### Audio generation
 - For working with polyphonic music one approach is to "encode" the polyphony into a BigInt by sorting the notes then shift and bitwise and them into ascending 8 bit sections.
 This relates to hashing and "dimensional reduction" but is a very "lo-fi" version.
 ### Absurd image gen